goamegah/Clf-Model-Endpoints/README.md

-# Image-C-Model-Endpoints
-Different ways of implementing an API to serve an image classification model
-# FastAPI Application for Model Endpoints
+# MLServer Application for Model Endpoints

 This is a FastAPI application containerized using Docker and Docker Compose.